NeuroTechX/ntx_slack_archive/introductions.md

  >Hi, Im Sylvain Chevallier, Im working at Université de Versailles and INRIA (France) mostly on SSVEP and on signal processing based on the geometry of covariance matrices (pyriemann from alexandre.barachant).
 I support open source and open science.

+7/13/2017 5:43 PM

+ **sydneyneurotechx** :

+ >karinacosta: Welcome Karina!
+Techstars is setting up offices here in Montreal right now via Sergio Escobar.
+Great to have you on board!